-In 2022, the Committee granted performance based restricted stock units ("PSUs") and time-based restricted share units ("RSUs") to the NEOs.
-For each NEO, the total long-term incentive compensation ("LTIC") target award value was allocated 70% to target PSUs and 30% to RSUs.
+In March 2024, the Committee granted both performance-based restricted stock units ("PSUs") and time-based restricted stock units ("RSUs") to the NEOs.
+The total long-term incentive compensation ("LTIC") target award value was allocated 60% to target PSUs and 40% to RSUs.

 All awards earned will be settled in shares.
 The RSUs generally vest in three equal installments on the first three anniversaries of the grant date of the award.
-The PSUs in general are subject to a performance period of 36 months and cliff vesting at the end of the performance period following Committee approval.
-These PSU awards are subject to Total Shareholder Return ("TSR") and cumulative GAAP net income performance measures, as further described below.
+The PSUs are generally subject to a performance period of 36 months and cliff vesting at the end of the performance period following Committee approval and are based on TSR and Cumulative GAAP Net Income performance measures, as further described below.